luxedo/luxedo.github.io/index.md

 ## 🚀 About Me

 🎓 I'm **Luiz**, a **Data Scientist**, **Developer** and **Numpy Contributor**.
-My fascination with code started way back, and over 10 years I've honed my skills in building and maintaining vision-based sensor systems.
+My fascination with code started way back, and over the past 10 years I've honed my skills in building and maintaining vision-based sensor systems.
 But my true passion lies in the exciting world where AI meets the physical realm.

 🏆 When I need a mental challenge, I turn to the world of competitive programming and Capture the Flag (CTF) competitions.
 The thrill of solving problems under pressure and the camaraderie of the competitive coding community really energize me.

 👨‍💻 Beyond the code, I'm a firm believer in the power of open-source communities.
 Contributing to open-source projects in Python, Rust, Elixir, Ruby and JavaScript fuels my fire (I've even got packages published in some of them!).
-You might also find my tinkering on projects for Google, MDN, and scikit-learn – or maybe somewhere else in the vast GitHub universe.
+You might also find my contributions to [Numpy]([url](https://github.com/numpy/numpy)), [SciPy]([url](https://github.com/scipy/scipy)) - or maybe somewhere else in the vast GitHub universe.

-When I'm not elbow-deep in code, you'll likely find me:
+When I'm not elbow-deep in code, you'll likely find me with my wife and dog:

 - ⛰️ Exploring the outdoors: Nature is my happy place, and there's nothing quite like a good hike or adventure to clear my head and spark new ideas.